Paul L. Williams (author): Early life and career

 Paul L. Williams was born September 30, 1944, in Scranton, Pennsylvania.
 He attended Central High School there.
 He received a BA degree from Wilkes College and a doctorate in medieval theology from Drew University in 1976.
 He was an adjunct professor at the University of Scranton.
-He was a consultant to the FBI on matters of terrorism.
+He was a consultant to the FBI on matters of terrorism and organized crime.
 He also wrote as a journalist for the National Review.

+Williams came to international prominence in early June, 2006, as a result of his involvement as an investigator into the suspicious activities of members of the faculty of McMaster University in Hamilton, Ontario, Canada.
+These investigations, paired with investigations being conducted by Ontario police, eventually led to the arrests of 17 terrorist suspects by the Royal Canadian Mounted Police (RCMP).[1][2].

 Works

 Williams has authored several books.
 His first book was The Moral Philosophy of Peter Abelard, in 1980.
 The Vatican Exposed was published in 2003.
 In 2007 he published The Day of Islam: The Annihilation of America and the Western World (Prometheus Books, 2007).
 Operation Gladio: The Unholy Alliance between the Vatican, the CIA, and the Mafia, was published in 2014.
 His most recent work, Among the Ruins: The Decline and Fall of the Roman Catholic Church, was published in 2017.

-In Williams' 2006 book Dunces of Doomsday, he claimed that Adnan Shukrijumah, Amer el-Maati, Jaber A. Elbaneh and Anas al-Liby had all been seen around Hamilton, Ontario the previous year, and that Shukrijumah had been seen at McMaster University where he "wasted no time in gaining access to the nuclear reactor and stealing more than 180 pounds of nuclear material for the creation of radiological bombs".
-He was subsequently sued by the university for libel, with the lawyer representing the university in the case saying that, "Mr. Williams' allegations about McMaster [are] on a par with UFO reports and JFK conspiracy theories....
+In Williams' 2006 book Dunces of Doomsday, he claimed known or suspected terrorists had been seen around Hamilton, Ontario in 2005: Adnan Shukrijumah, Amer el-Maati, Jaber A. Elbaneh and Anas al-Liby.
+Williams also claimed Shukrijumah had been seen at McMaster University where he "wasted no time in gaining access to the nuclear reactor and stealing more than 180 pounds of nuclear material for the creation of radiological bombs".
+Williams was subsequently sued by the university for libel, with the lawyer representing the university in the case saying that, "Mr. Williams' allegations about McMaster [are] on a par with UFO reports and JFK conspiracy theories....
 The notion that because there are people on faculty from Egypt that McMaster is then a haven for terrorism is not only logically offensive, it smacks of racism."
 The publisher later apologized for allowing Williams to print statements which "were without basis in fact"; Williams remained defiant saying, "I love them coming after us.
 At the end of the day these people are going to be bloodied because what I am saying is true.
 They are not going to walk away from this unscathed because I will proclaim what is going on at McMaster from the rooftops."
-He then sued his publisher.
+Williams then sued his publisher.